-Labeling Foods with Bioengineered Ingredients
+Labeling Requirements for Bioengineered Ingredients

 For years there was a lot of discussion in food circles about GMO and non-GMO ingredients and labeling.
 With the exception of a couple of states, any labeling was optional.
 But on January 1, 2022 the National Bioengineered Food Disclosure Standard (NBFDS) went into effect, and disclosure is the law of the land.
-So what do you need to know and do?
-Read on.

 What's being disclosed?